 The relationship of advising to retention is an important part of the enrollment management plan for Nicholls State University.
 A campus-wide commitment to advising is essential if Nicholls is to maintain its enrollment goals while continuing to raise admission standards.

 Academic advising is one of the few university-related activities in which all students participate.
-Because academic advising includes a relationship between each student and a member of the faculty or professional staff, the advising relationship provides a unique forum for discussions about the benefits of higher education and about individual student goals and responsibilities.
+Because academic advising includes a relationship between each student and a member of the faculty and professional staff, the advising relationship provides a unique forum for discussions about the benefits of higher education and about individual student goals and responsibilities.
 This effective advising relationship therefore contributes to the educational environment of the communities the university serves.

 Exploratory Student Resources

 University College takes special care to assist students who have not decided on a particular major.
 University College advisors understand that most undergraduates will change their minds about their majors several times before graduating.
-Many first-year students are not sure what they want to study, and others have made only tentative choices and wish to explore several possibilities.
+Many first-year students are not sure what they want to study and others have made only tentative choices and wish to explore several possibilities.

 As part of its mission to help students clarify their educational goals, University College provides information about all of the programs and majors on campus.
 Advisors stand ready to direct exploratory students to career services specialists.
 The Associate of General Studies degree program in University College has been specifically designed to facilitate the decision making process for exploratory students.

-Relationship of University College to Developmental Education
+Relationship of University College to General Education

 - All developmental courses.